Need a Bike to Hire at Sirmione?

 - Road/Racing Bikes – Designed for speed with slim tires, drop bars, and gears optimized for pavement.
 Require fitness for long distances.
 Look for brands like Pinarello or Colnago.

 - Mountain Bikes – Durable with wide tires, suspension and quality brakes.
 Made to handle rugged off-road conditions.
-Cannondale, GT, and Specialized brands offered.
+Cannondale, GT, and Specialized brands are offered.

 - Electric Bikes – Motor-assisted pedaling makes climbing hills easier.
 Look for Gepida, Wayel, and Italwin brands offering electric options.